Feyerabend/bb/workbook/ch05/parsers/simple/PARSE2.md

 #### Operator Precedence

 The precedence of operations is handled by the order in which the parsing functions are invoked:
-- parse_factor handles the lowest precedence operations (e.g., literal values and parentheses).
+- `parse_factor` handles the lowest precedence operations (e.g. literal values and parentheses).
-- parse_term handles multiplication, division, modulus, and logical AND (higher precedence).
+- `parse_term` handles multiplication, division, modulus, and logical AND (higher precedence).
-- parse_expression handles addition, subtraction, and logical OR and XOR (lowest precedence).
+- `parse_expression` handles addition, subtraction, and logical OR and XOR (lowest precedence).

 This results in a correct handling of operator precedence when constructing the AST.